Iapetus-11/aiopypixel/README.md

 # aiopypixel
-A full async wrapper for the Hypixel api
+An asynchronous python wrapper for the Hypixel API.